manuelfreude/sales-forecast-retail/README.md

 This is a classification problem where we input data and want the model to derive a sales forecast based on the input.
 In the CharityML project, I had already applied a choice of supervised classifiers: AdaBoost Ensemble, Support Vector Machines and Logistic Regression.
 Based on the blog posts listed above, it seems that XGBoost is a classifier I should also consider.
 It requires more training time without GPUs, I might use AWS for speeding up the calculations.
 I will compare the performance of these methods to get a feeling of the respective accuracy scores and decide which model works best.

 Before I start building the models, I need to wrangle the data and have a closer look at potential feature engineering.
 I will run this in an EDA-like manner looking at several uni- and bivariate numbers and plots, either coding with R or Python.
-Useful outputs might be correlation matrices or boxplots, examples are provided below:
+Useful outputs might be correlation matrices or boxplots, examples from a former EDA project I did (public https://github.com/manuelfreude/white-wine-quality) are provided below:

 ![](https://github.com/manuelfreude/sales-forecast-retail/blob/master/Sample%20correlation%20matrix.png)

 ![](https://github.com/manuelfreude/sales-forecast-retail/blob/master/Sample%20box%20plot.png)

 Subsequently, I will write the classification code in Python.
-The performance evaluation could look similar to my CharityML project as stated below:
+The performance evaluation could look similar to my CharityML (private https://github.com/manuelfreude/charity-ml-donors) project as stated below:

 ![](https://github.com/manuelfreude/sales-forecast-retail/blob/master/Sample%20model%20performance%20comparison.png)